Use the information in this article to create a base virtual disk image.

 - Once the VMs are provisioned, manually enable nested virtualization for each VM on the Hyper-V host on which it has been provisioned.

-Citrix Provisioning supports Device Guard using Hyper-V 2016 with targets running Windows 10 or Windows 2016.
+Citrix Provisioning only supports Device Guard using Hyper-V 2016 and newer.

 In this article

 - Automatically creating a virtual disk image using the imaging wizard

 - Manually creating a virtual disk file then creating the image using Provisioning Services imaging

 - About the common virtual disk image feature

 - Create common images for use with XenServer VMs and physical devices, or blade servers

 - Create a common image that boots from a blade server